IGVF-DACC/igvf-python-client/docs/SignalFile.md

 # SignalFile

-A file containing analyzed sequencing data in signal form using a bigwig format.
+A file containing analyzed sequencing data in signal form using a bigwig or npz format.

 ## Properties